mapillary/mapillary_tools/README.md

 For Windows, adjust the commands according the instructions for execution.

 #### Process Images
 The command below processes all images in the directory and its sub-directories.
 It will update the images with Mapillary-specific metadata in the image EXIF for the user with user name `mapillary_user`.
 It requires that each image in the directory contains `capture time` and `GPS`.
-By default, only the Image Description EXIF tag is overwritten.
+By default, only the Image Description EXIF tag is overwritten. and duplicate images are flagged to be excluded from upload using default thresholds for duplicate distance 0.1 m and duplicate angle 5°.

  ```bash
 mapillary_tools process --import_path "path/to/images" --user_name "mapillary_user"